201.10

 FULL-TIME EMPLOYEE

-A regular or temporary staff member normally scheduled to work forty (40) hours per calendar week.
+A regular or temporary staff member typically scheduled to work forty (40) hours per calendar week.

 FUNDING DEPARTMENT